-The carrier does not have suitable equipment.
+The Carrier does not have suitable or available equipment or staffing to provide the service.

 The condition of the roads, streets, driveways, alleys, or loading or unloading facilities is unsafe or inaccessible.

+The Carrier determines that the service would be uneconomic or that Carrier is unable to provide the service during the requested date and time.

+Carrier determines that the service would put Carrier’s equipment or employees at risk.

 ITEM 20 - DELIVERY TO OR FROM A WAREHOUSE

-Pickup from or delivery to a warehouse, other than the carrier's own warehouse, includes pickup only from a door, platform, or point convenient and accessible to the carrier's vehicle.
-If the carrier is required to provide service at any other location, additional charges may apply as described in this tariff.
+Pickup from or delivery to a warehouse, other than the Carrier's own warehouse, includes pickup from a door, platform, or point convenient and accessible to the Carrier's vehicle and Drop-Off Service.
+If the Carrier is required to provide service as described in this Item, additional charges may apply as described in this tariff.

 ITEM 30 - DELIVERY TIME AND MEANS